-- Continue to measure discharge and water levels on studied rivers and lake this should be carried out by the appropriate government institution and the network reviewed and probably expanded - Determination of suspended sediment concentration of selected studied stations - Determination of dissolved solids of selected studied stations including key nutrients which indicate fertility (N, P and Si)
+- Continue to measure discharge and water levels on studied rivers and lake this should be carried out by the appropriate government institution and the network reviewed and probably expanded - Determination of suspended sediment concentration of selected studied stations - Determination of dissolved solids of selected studied stations including key nutrients which indicate fertility (N, P and Si) - Identification and classification of high, medium, and low risk shorelines (with respect to sediment input potential links with BioSS recommendations on coastal zone management) around the lake.
+This should also break down the land use patterns into relatively discrete uses so that management can be more effective (i.e. deforestation, agriculture, centres for fishing activity, etc.)

-- Identification and classification of high, medium, and low risk shorelines (with respect to sediment input potential) around the lake.
-This should also break down the land use patterns into relatively discrete uses so that management can be more effective (i.e. deforestation, agriculture, centres for fishing activity, etc.) - Efforts should be made to harmonise methodologies for all future monitoring work to improve the ability of different teams to compare results - Periodic (1-3 yearly) assessment of involvement and capacity of local institutions to carry out monitoring programmes and the instigation of a programme to improve this capacity where it is required - Continued training of key personnel in methodologies - Maintenance of infrastructure (e.g. boat and basic lab facilities) to permit monitoring and research activities.
+- Efforts should be made to harmonise methodologies for all future monitoring work to improve the ability of different teams to compare results - The Lake Tanganyika Authority (as defined in the SAP) should assess periodically (1-3 yearly) involvement and capacity of local institutions to carry out monitoring programmes and instigate a programme to improve this capacity where/when it is required. - Continued training of key personnel in methodologies - Maintenance of infrastructure (e.g. boat and basic lab facilities) to permit monitoring and research activities.
 The use of other institutions (schools etc.) in the monitoring work should be explored. - The key water balance figures for the lake as a whole are not available.
 More detailed monitoring of rainfall, evaporation, water level, inflows and outflows would improve this situation (some of these have been initiated by the project).
 When security permits the establishment of a gauging station at the single outflow from the lake (the Lukuga River in DRC) should be a high priority